eurodatacube/eodash/app/public/data/storytelling-md/eodashMarkdown_EXTREME_SST.md

 ## European Marine Heatwave<!--{ as="eox-map" mode="tour" }-->
 ### <!--{ layers='[{"type":"Tile","properties":{"id":"Overlay labels"},"source":{"type":"XYZ","urls":["//s2maps-tiles.eu/wmts/1.0.0/overlay_base_bright_3857/default/g/{z}/{y}/{x}.jpg"]}},{"type":"Tile","properties":{"id":"Ocean_Heat_Content_upper_300m-2023-06-01T00:00:00Z"},"source":{"type":"TileWMS","urls":["https://services.sentinel-hub.com/ogc/wms/0635c213-17a1-48ee-aef7-9d1731695a54"],"params":{"layers":"OCEAN_HEAT_CONTENT_UPPER_300M","styles":"","format":"image/png","time":"2023-06-01T00:00:00Z"}}},{"type":"Tile","properties":{"id":"EOxCloudless 2021"},"source":{"type":"XYZ","urls":["//s2maps-tiles.eu/wmts/1.0.0/s2cloudless-2021_3857/default/g/{z}/{y}/{x}.jpg"]}}]' zoom="3.98859305729493" center=[4.160473151186208,49.75160424907489] animationOptions={duration:500}}-->
 #### Europe's Marine Heatwave
+Marine heat waves are closely related with ocean heat content (OHC), which refers to the total amount of heat stored in the ocean, typically measured across various depths.
+OHC play a critical role on the development, persistence and intensity of MHWs: as ocean heat content increases due to global warming, the probability and intensity of MHW rise, as warmer subsurface water propagates to the surface, sustaining or intensifying marine heatwaves due to vertical mixing and upwelling processes [7].
 This map illustrates the **Ocean Heat Content (OHC300)** for June 2023.
 This variable, provided by ECMWF, measures the amount of heat stored in the upper 300 meters of the ocean, providing important insights into global warming.
 This data, from the ORAS5 system, combines models and global observations to offer a detailed view of ocean temperatures from 1958 to today.

 [**Explore this dataset on EO Dashboard**](https://eodashboard.org/explore?indicator=OHC300&x=0&y=1963285.60891&z=2.49185)

 ##
-By January 2024, global sea surface temperatures set new records for the month, reflecting the ongoing warming trend [7].
+By January 2024, global sea surface temperatures set new records for the month, reflecting the ongoing warming trend [8].
 As of late April 2024, Pacific temperatures began to show signs of cooling, indicating a potential transition to neutral conditions after the recent El Niño.

-The latest World Meteorological Organization (WMO) forecasts indicate a 60% chance of transitioning from the current neutral conditions to La Niña conditions emerging towards the end of this year, bringing yet another shift in global weather patterns [8].
+The latest World Meteorological Organization (WMO) forecasts indicate a 60% chance of transitioning from the current neutral conditions to La Niña conditions emerging towards the end of this year, bringing yet another shift in global weather patterns [9].

 ## Japan’s Marine Heatwave

 Since 2023, sea surface temperatures in the North-West Pacific, especially off the east coast of Japan, have shown significant increases.
-Recent studies of atmospheric and ocean conditions revealed that this rise in sea temperatures, both at the surface and below, likely contributed to the record-breaking heatwave in northern Japan during the summer of 2023 [9].
+Recent studies of atmospheric and ocean conditions revealed that this rise in sea temperatures, both at the surface and below, likely contributed to the record-breaking heatwave in northern Japan during the summer of 2023 [10].
 In particular, the east coast of Japan experienced much warmer waters as the cool Oyashio current was replaced by warmer water, due to an unusual northward shift of the Kuroshio Extension that began in spring 2023.

 ## The Kuroshio extension  <!--{ as="eox-map" mode="tour" }-->